Proper grow tent ventilation is essential to healthy plant growth, and proper filtration is equally essential to clean

-On top of this, it is important to circulate your air within the tent.
-This will do a number of things to improve your grow, including keep temperatures and odors down, strengthen plants, and more.
+On top of this, it is important to circulate the air within your tent.
+This will keep temperatures and odors down, strengthen plants, and more.

 Passive or Active Air Flow

 There are two ways you can set up the intake system for your grow tent: Passive vs. Active.

 For the majority of grow tent growers, a passive intake system works perfectly.

-Passive intake will actually not use an intake system.
+Passive systems will actually not use an intake system.
 Instead, the inline exhaust fan will suck the air out of your tent creating a vacuum.
 This pulls in fresh air from the intake ports at the bottom of your tent.

 As long as you have negative pressure inside the grow tent, you will have a passive system — negative pressure means your grow tent has less air pressure in it than the environment it’s sitting in.

 With an active intake system, you will place an additional inline fan at the bottom of your tent to pull in fresh air through an intake port.

 You may also need one if you struggle with high temperatures, or your intake ports at the bottom are smaller than your exhaust ports.